 - Michel Foucault, Nietzsche, Freud, Marx.

-Greenhouse gasses act like a toxic dirty blanket around Earth, trapping energy in the atmosphere and causing it to warm.
+These are the signs that warn of less visible present and future threats.
+While scientists are certain that CO2 leads to global warming and increases hurricanes, signage can make this more apparent with graphics illustrating the dangers.
+Greenhouse gases, emitted from the tailpipes of cars and trucks, act like a toxic, dirty blanket around Earth, trapping energy in the atmosphere and causing it to warm.
 More heat means more dangerous hurricanes and tornadoes.

-While we see signs along roads, they are also prominent in churches and stores.
-They all have distinct design characteristics that give them authority, especially within urban zones.
-Signs are part of Information and knowledge management, in line with an epistemology that equates knowledge and the right to post a sign with that authority.
+Signs are ubiquitous, found on roads, in churches, and in stores, each with design characteristics that give them authority, especially within urban zones.
+They are part of information and knowledge management, aligning with epistemology and equating the right to post a sign with authority.
+We are aware of these dangers, though sometimes we are not.

 Regretfully tech companies have promised governments that artificial intelligence (AI) can identify criminal behavior.
 Even schools have gotten into looking at children’s faces and sanctioning them for not paying attention by looking at eye gaze if a child is daydreaming and climbing into imagination, then that must be promoted rather than focusing on standardized lessons.